statsmaths/stat209/_notes/class06-reproducible-research.md

 ### Overview

-Today we will cover a new code format that will be used in your data projects, set up GitHub and GitHub Pages, and assign the first project.
+Today we will cover a new code format that will be used in your data projects, set up GitHub, and setup GitHub Pages.
 As usual, I will try to put as many details on possible on the website.
 Note however that there will likely be details (particularly in setting up GitHub) that are only covered fully in class.